Getting the Most Out of TrackNotion’s Analytics

 TrackNotion’s analytics turn your incoming calls into actionable insights.
-From call volumes and peak times to sentiment scores and keyword tracking, these tools help you understand your customers, tweak campaigns, and boost service—all in real time.
+From call volumes and peak times to Call Grading and keyword tracking, these tools help you understand your customers, tweak campaigns, and boost service—all in real time.

 Note: You’ll need at least one campaign set up to use these features.
 New to campaigns?
 Click here to get started.